Valley National Bank (VLY)

 5. Sales Growth

 Net interest income and and fee-based revenue are the two pillars supporting bank earnings.
 The former captures profit from the gap between lending rates and deposit costs, while the latter encompasses charges for banking services, credit products, wealth management, and trading activities.
-Over the last five years, Valley National Bank grew its revenue at an impressive 9.5% compounded annual growth rate.
-Its growth beat the average banking company and shows its offerings resonate with customers.
+Over the last five years, Valley National Bank grew its revenue at a mediocre 9.2% compounded annual growth rate.
+This was below our standard for the banking sector and is a poor baseline for our analysis.

 Valley National Bank Quarterly Revenue

 Long-term growth is the most important, but within financials, a half-decade historical view may miss recent interest rate changes and market returns.
-Valley National Bank’s recent performance shows its demand has slowed significantly as its revenue was flat over the last two years.
+Valley National Bank’s recent performance shows its demand has slowed as its annualized revenue growth of 3.7% over the last two years was below its five-year trend.
 Valley National Bank Year-On-Year Revenue GrowthNote: Quarters not shown were determined to be outliers, impacted by outsized investment gains/losses that are not indicative of the recurring fundamentals of the business.

-This quarter, Valley National Bank grew its revenue by 8.5% year on year, and its $511.1 million of revenue was in line with Wall Street’s estimates.
+This quarter, Valley National Bank reported year-on-year revenue growth of 12%, and its $541.2 million of revenue exceeded Wall Street’s estimates by 2.9%.

 Valley National Bank Quarterly Net Interest Income as % of Revenue